Manila Yacht Club: Involvement in sports

 Along with the Philippine Sailing Association, the MYC promotes the sport of sailing.
 It has organized and participated in regattas.
-Its members has represented the Philippine in international competitions such as the SEA Games and Asian Games.
+Its members have represented the Philippines in international competitions such as the SEA Games and Asian Games.

 Coast guard

 MYC members are part of the 101st Squadron Philippine Coast Guard auxiliary.
 As part of PCG they do environmental cleanups and medical missions.